 - Provide a brief rationale for the change(s) and required signatures.
 Use undergraduate program form or graduate program form.
 Note: The form can be modified if more space is needed for the rationale or other items.

 - Attach a hard copy of the program from the current University Catalog with the changes clearly indicated in red.
-The pdf version of the program from the online catalog is the most current version of the catalog and will reflect required changes made after the printed University Catalog was completed.
-See the Academic Program section of the current catalog for links to the pdf files.
+See the Academic Program section of the current catalog for links to the programs.

 - Include the complete degree program if the changes are to a major, option, or advising pattern.